 Street Trading Consent

-Street Trading is defined as the selling or exposing or offering for sale of any article (including a living thing) in a street.
-For the purposes of this requirement the term 'street' means any:
+Street trading is defined as the selling, exposing or offering the sale of any article, including a living thing, in a street.
+For the purposes of this requirement, the term 'street' means any:

 Anyone who wishes to operate as a street trader in South Holland will be required to hold a valid Street Trading Consent.
 Also, if a vehicle or stand is to be kept in a location overnight, you will need to contact our planning department to get approval.

-- You will need to complete ato apply.
+- You will need to complete a